What is Peptide therapy?

 These proteins are responsible for the way your body functions.
 Your weight loss, your sexual competence, and even your digestion processes are partially controlled by these proteins.
-Peptide therapy helps the body mimic the functions of naturally occurring peptides to emulate certain abilities on targeted areas.
+Peptide therapy the body mimic the functions of naturally occurring peptides to emulate certain abilities on targeted areas.

 Although peptide therapy is fairly new, as of 2015, there were over 60 US FDA-approved peptide medications, 140 peptide drugs being evaluated in clinical trials and 500 in pre-clinical development.
 This is a science society has been waiting a long time for.